Human Resources Development

 Karakuri Training Program

-Affiliates outside Japan (4 companies in the Americas, 2 companies in Asia, 3 companies in Europe & Africa)
+Affiliates outside Japan (2 companies in the Americas, 1 company in Europe & Africa)

 Karakuri Kaizen Improver certification program